 Identification and geolocation of interference sources.

-The Spectrum Occupancy Sensing systems may be deployed to characterize many bands such as VHF/ UHF, L, S, C and X bands.
+The SCOS systems may be deployed to characterize many bands such as VHF/ UHF, L, S, C and X bands.

 b) Multiple vendors and numerous users

 The applications listed in Setion a) are useful for a diverse community of users which include but not limited to spectrum access database providers, new equipment vendors, manufacturers and users of semiconductor, enterprise networking devices, consumer electronic devices, mobile devices, wireless internet service providers etc.